Why are there levies to be paid for the delivery of import consignments?

 In the following exceptional cases however, customs clearance is carried out:

 - Alcoholic beverages

-- You do not want to pay for the sender’s mistake and refuse delivery.
-The item is then returned to the sender.
+- The recipient does not want to pay for the mistakes of the sender and refuses the delivery.
+The consignment will then be returned to sender.

 What happens if an MPS is not recognized?